Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Additional Simulation Results

 We consider a more general DGP with a lagged dependent variable given as

 The time fixed effect $g_{t}^{(0)y}$ as well as the lagged dependent variable $y_{i,t-1}$ are added to mimic common practice in applied works.
+From (\ref{eq: VAR simul y}) and (\ref{eq: VAR simul x}) we can deduce the following panel VAR model

-In model (\ref{eq: VAR simul}), the true impulse response function for Period $h$ becomes the $(2,2)$th element of the matrix ${\bf P}^{h}$ where ${\bf P}=\left((\tau,\kappa)^{\prime},(\beta^{(0)},\rho)^{\prime}\right)$.
+Therefore, the true impulse response function for Period $h\geq 1$ becomes the $(1,2)$th element of the matrix ${\bf P}^{h}$, where is the coefficient matrix of the VAR model in (\ref{eq: VAR simul deduce}).
 Based on the insights from Section \ref{subsec: implicit bias}, this panel VAR(1) model also incurs the Nickell bias issue, though the closed-form bias formula for this setting is too complicated to be deduced and coded.
 Therefore in our simulation we consider the FE estimator and the SPJ estimator, but omit the DB estimator.

 In our setting, $\mu_{i}^{(0)y}$, $\mu_{i}^{x}$, $u_{i,t}^{y}$, $u_{i,t}^{x}$ and the sample sizes follow the simulation setting of simple models (\ref{eq:DGP}) and (\ref{eq:AR1}).
 The time effect is set as $g_{t}^{(0)}:=0.025t+0.001t^{2}$.
-We fix $\beta^{(0)}=-0.25$, $\kappa=-0.5$, $\tau=0.5$ and vary $\rho\in\{0,0.2,0.4,0.5\}$; to ensure that the VAR(1) system is stationary (net of the deterministic trend) we cannot choose $\rho=0.8$ as in Section \ref{sec:Simulations}.
-We slightly abuse the abbreviation ``FE'' to denote the (two-way) individual-time fixed effect estimator.
+We fix $\beta^{(0)}=-0.25$, $\kappa=-0.5$, $\tau=0.5$ and vary $\rho\in\{0.2,0.4,0.5,0.6\}$; to ensure that the VAR(1) system is stationary (net of the deterministic trend) we cannot choose $\rho=0.8$ as in Section \ref{sec:Simulations}.
+We keep the abbreviation ``FE'' to denote the (two-way) individual-time fixed effect estimator.
 The SPJ estimator that allows time effects is introduced in Appendix \ref{subsec: TE HJ}.
-Following the spirit of LP we estimate the model

-by FE and SPJ estimators, and the IRFs are estimated by the estimators of $\beta^{(h)}$.
-Simulation results are shown in Figures \ref{fig:IRF_simul_lagY_TE}-\ref{fig:coverage_lagY_TE} below and the key findings are similar to those in Section \ref{sec:Simulations}, including the attenuation bias of FE and its substantial under-coverage of the confidence interval.
+In addition, the differenced GMM (DGMM) estimator by \citet{arellano1991some} has been widely used in dynamic panel models with the lagged dependent variable.
+Therefore, we also include DGMM in this simulation study for comparison.
+For $h=0$ we estimate the regression model (\ref{eq: VAR simul y}).
+For $h\geq 1$, following the spirit of LP we estimate the model